liv-daliberti/grail-simulation/src/gpt4o/README.md

    by the other baselines.
 The pipeline mirrors the KNN/XGBoost workflows, sweeping temperatures, top-p values, and max-token caps, selecting the best configuration based on validation accuracy, and regenerating Markdown summaries (including fairness cuts by issue and participant study).
+After the next-video evaluation finishes, the same configuration is reused to score change-of-opinion at the participant level; the resulting artefacts live under `models/gpt-4o/opinion/<config>/` with summaries in `reports/gpt4o/opinion/`.

 `gpt4o.cli` downloads the cleaned dataset from Hugging Face (see `config.DATASET_NAME`).
 Use `--cache_dir` to point at an existing HF cache or a